 Due to specific regulations in , AOE is not currently enrolling students in your state.
 We apologize, but at this time you can not move forward with course enrollment.
 Let us know if you have any questions.
 Please contact us with any questions.

-I rarely try new lessons with Kindergarten.
+I rarely try new lessons with kindergarten.
 It freaks me out.
-I like to stick to what I know, and what works well because sometimes that is just how I am!
-Plus, I’ve spent years getting my Kindergarten curriculum to where I want it and like it.
+I like to stick with what I know and what works well because sometimes that is just how I am!
+Plus, I’ve spent years getting my kindergarten curriculum to where I want it and like it.

 What are other ideas do you have for observational drawing with lower elementary students?